carolanncan/lambtron.github.io/articles/2015-08-10-everyone-is-a-designer/index.md

+---
+draft: true
+---

 # Everyone is a Designer

 Yes, even you.
 Yes, you.
-This past week, I had the pleasure of working with one of the designers on our team.
-Apparently, design is less about your Sketch skills or how particular you are about your Espresso, and more about problem solving.
+This past week, I had the pleasure of working with [one of the designers](https://twitter.com/carolanncan) on our team.
+Apparently, design is less about your Sketch skills or how particular you are about your Espresso (though also not completely unnecessary), and more about problem solving.
 Here is what I learned!

 If you have ever had to solve a problem, you used techniques that are commonly used by designers.
 Chances are that you weren't _aware_ of those techniques—divergent thinking, convergent thinking, analysis, synthesis, etc.—but you still arrived at a satisfactory solution and continued on with your life.